VLety/fastApiProject/README.md

 * RBAC permissions model for each API endpoint

 > [!IMPORTANT]
-> In our project setup and installation we will use the name "fastApiProject" everywhere and my domain name is fastapiproject.key-info.com.ua, which is done for clarity.
+> In our project setup and installation we will use the name "fastApiProject" everywhere and domain name is fastapiproject.key-info.com.ua, which is done for clarity.
 But for your needs you should of course use your own names and your own domain.

 ## Setup and deploy project to the "clear" AWS Ubuntu EC2 Instance:
 > [!NOTE]